 When asked is the cat going to be hurt or harmed from this procedure., the answer was, “We are excellent at declaws.
 We probably do more declaws more frequently and more volume than any other clinic.”
 In all of the phone calls, there was no mention of coming in for counseling on the alternatives to this mutilating procedure.

 This is also the practice where Dr Andy Roark works and even though Dr Roark says he is against declawing, 5 different staff members at this hospital told a cat owner on the phone that they could make an appointment with him to declaw their cat.
-Dr Roark told my my mom in an email that they must have made a mistake since he has stopped declawing and is against it.
+Dr Roark told my our exec. director in an email that they must have made a mistake since he has stopped declawing and is against it.

 Here’s another AAHA hospital

 And here you have one of the many sad consequences of AAHA’s lack of accountability in their “standards” in their hospitals.
 This would never have happened if they put the same mandatory requirement like they do non-anesthesia dental cleanings.

 These first time cat owners sought out a highly rated veterinary hospital in California because they wanted the best care for their cats.
 They chose this AAHA hospital.

 The veterinarian who owns this AAHA hospital and this AVMA/AAFP vet, who did these declaws talked the first time cat owners OUT of using soft paws and told them declawing is a “standard and common” procedure and their cats would be fine.
 Eight months later, all of these cats have lost most or all of their paws from complications and are going through a living nightmare of pain and suffering.

 Here is the AAHA revised position statement on declawing from their website-